ykdevelops/myVisuals/README.md

 # AudioGiphy

-AudioGiphy is an experimental tool that turns a music track into a vertical video made from 1 second GIF clips, roughly synced to the track BPM.
+AudioGiphy is a Python tool that creates vertical videos from audio tracks by syncing 1-second visual clips to the track's BPM (beats per minute).
+It includes advanced lyric detection and overlay features, supporting both phrase-ending word highlights and full karaoke mode.
+This MVP demonstrates a fully local, memory-efficient video rendering pipeline that analyzes audio, detects lyrics, selects clips from a local bank, and produces a final MP4 synchronized to the music.

 ## Overview

-This MVP demonstrates a BPM-driven video visualizer that:
+AudioGiphy takes a local audio file and a folder of MP4 clips, then:

-- Analyzes audio files to detect BPM changes over time
+- **Analyzes BPM** over time using librosa
+- **Detects lyrics** using OpenAI Whisper (optional) with word-level timestamps
-- Randomly selects clips from a local folder of MP4s/GIFs
+- **Selects clips** randomly from a local bank folder
-- Builds 1-second visual segments synced to BPM
+- **Builds 1-second segments** synced to the BPM timeline
+- **Overlays lyrics** (optional) in phrase-ending mode or full karaoke mode
-- Concatenates segments with ffmpeg and attaches the original audio
+- **Renders a vertical MP4** (1080x1920 by default) with the original audio attached

-The tool is designed to be memory-efficient, handling long videos (48+ minutes) without running out of memory by writing clips to disk and using ffmpeg for concatenation.
+The tool is designed to be memory-efficient, handling long videos (48+ minutes) without running out of memory by writing clips to disk immediately and using ffmpeg for efficient concatenation.

 ## Requirements

-- **Python**: 3.10 or higher
+- **Python**: 3.11 or higher
 - **ffmpeg**: Must be installed and available in PATH
 - **Python packages**: See `requirements.txt`